NickLiffen/ghas-enablement/README.md

 ]
 ```

-As you can see, the object takes five keys: `repo`, `enableDependabot`, `enableSecretScanning`, `enableCodeScanning` and `createIssue`.
+As you can see, the object takes six keys: `repo`, `enableDependabot`, `enableDependabotUpdates`, `enableSecretScanning`, `enableCodeScanning`, and `enableCodeScanning`.
 Set `repo` to the name of the repository name where you would like to run this script on.
-Set `enableDependabot` to `true` if you would also like to enable `Dependabot` on that repo; set it to `false` if you do not want to enable `Dependabot`.
-The same goes for `enableSecretScanning` and `enableCodeScanning`.
+Set `enableDependabot` to `true` if you would also like to enable Dependabot Alerts on that repo; set it to `false` if you do not want to enable Dependabot Alerts.
+The same goes for `enableDependabotUpdates` for Dependabot Security Updates, `enableSecretScanning` for Secret Scanning, and `enableCodeScanning` for Code Scanning (CodeQL).
 Finally set `createIssue` to `true` if you would like to create an issue on the repository with the text found in the `./src/utils/text/issueText.ts` directory.

 **NOTE:** The account that generated the PAT needs to have `write` access or higher over any repository that you include within the `repos` key.

 ### Step Two

-Run the script which enables Code Scanning (and/or Dependabot/Secret Scanning) on your repository by running:
+Run the script which enables Code Scanning (and/or Dependabot Alerts/Dependabot Security Updates/Secret Scanning) on your repository by running:

 ```bash
 yarn run start // or npm run start